Hearing Aids and Amplification Solutions

-In addition to diagnosing and treating conditions of the ear, the UPMC Center for Audiology and Hearing Aids also offers a number of hearing aids for patients.
+In addition to diagnosing and treating conditions of the ear, the UPMC Center for Audiology and Hearing Aids also offers a number of assistive hearing devices and amplification solutions.

 Options for Those With Hearing Loss

 The center offers a comprehensive program for the evaluation and fitting of state-of-the-art amplification devices, including all levels of hearing aid technology.
 Our goal is to match the technology to your needs.